mineiros-io/terraform-google-project-iam/README.md

     - **`title`**: **_(Required `string`)_**

-      A title for the expression, i.e. a short string describing its purpose.
+      A title for the expression, i.e., a short string describing its purpose.

     - **`description`**: _(Optional `string`)_